riccardoscheda/AnomalousDiffusion/docs/classification.md

 Parameters
 ----------------
-image : the image in matrix format
+-image : the image in matrix format

 Example: